UniversalDependencies/docs/_gd/index.md

 The original version of ARCOSG contains tokens that contain spaces.
 For UD, however, we need to split these up.
-For the moment we duplicate the UPOS and the XPOS for each of the words.
+The XPOS is duplicated for each of these words but the UPOS need not be.

-PROPNs have a `flat:name` relation; others use `fixed`.
+PROPNs have a [`flat:name` relation](https://universaldependencies.org/gd/dep/flat-name.html); others use [`fixed`](https://universaldependencies.org/gd/dep/fixed.html).

-The multiword expressions using the `fixed` relation are documented at [https://universaldependencies.org/gd/deps/fixed.html](deps/fixed).

 ### Multitoken words